martbetz/martbetz.github.io/_posts/2024-04-14-bearing-balls.md

 So far, as you can see, it's a very small list indeed!
 If you can help in any way, I'd be very happy to hear from you.
 For now, you can shoot me an [email](https://martbetz.github.io/contact.html); if I can get this thing off the ground, I'll create a seperate project on GitHub.

-To measure the balls accurately, you’ll need to use a <a href="https://en.m.wikipedia.org/wiki/Calipers#Vernier_caliper)">vernier calliper</a> (please provide a photo photo where possible).
+To measure the balls accurately, you’ll need to use a <a href="https://en.m.wikipedia.org/wiki/Calipers#Vernier_caliper)">vernier calliper</a> (please provide a photo where possible).
 Please don’t send me estimates&nbsp;— <i>we’re talking small tolerances, here, so estimates are as useful as an ashtray on a motorbike!</i>